eranegozy/pyleap/README.md

 ## Building libs

-Currently, prebuild binaries are available in the pyleap directory for osx, windows, and linux.
-If needed, I can supply the src code and build steps for these libs if needed.
+Currently, prebuilt binaries are available in the pyleap directory for osx, windows, and linux.
+I can supply the src code and build steps for these libs if needed.